Hair and Soap Scum: Why Your Drains Are Slowing Down

 The Long-Term Impact: Protecting Your Plumbing Investment

-- Pipe Corrosion: Chemical drain cleaners, if used excessively, can corrode pipes, leading to leaks and costly repairs.
+Ignoring slow drains can lead to significant plumbing issues, including:- Pipe Corrosion: Chemical drain cleaners, if used excessively, can corrode pipes, leading to leaks and costly repairs.

 - Backups and Flooding: Severe clogs can cause water to back up into your home, resulting in water damage and mold growth.